-I have a client whose never married friend had worked for a company for almost 30 years.
-When that person retired, they optioned to take the the annuity option and receive monthly payments.
-Just after three months of receiving their checks they unexpectedly passed away.
+I have a client whose never-married friend had worked for a company for almost 30 years.
+When that person retired, they opted to take the annuity option and receive monthly payments.
+Just after three months of receiving their checks, they unexpectedly passed away.

 3. Beneficiary Minded

 If your spouse predeceases you, then there’s no more to be paid.
-Same when your spouse passes- the payment stops with him or her.
+It is the same when your spouse passes- the payment stops with him or her.
 If you have surviving children, they will not receive a dime from the pension.

 By opting to roll over your pension into an IRA, you will at least have the option to pass the remainder (if any) to your heirs.
 Also, if done effectively, they might be able to stretch the IRA over their lifetime.